42School/api-documentation/getting_started.md

 Make basic requests
 --------------------
 Now, you have all you need to setup a little basic script using the API trough your application.
-In this example, we will use ruby, with the [OAuth2 ruby wrapper](https://github.com/intridea/oauth2), but OAuth2 wrappers exists in most languages.
+In this example, we will use the **Client Credentials Flow**, in ruby, with the [OAuth2 ruby wrapper](https://github.com/intridea/oauth2), but OAuth2 wrappers exists in most languages.
+The Client Credentials flow is probably the most simple flow of OAuth 2 flows.
+The main difference from the others is that this flow is not associated with a user.
+You can read more about this OAuth flow [directly from the reference documentation of OAuth2](https://tools.ietf.org/html/rfc6749#section-1.3.4). _RIP_.

 First of all, we'll request an access token with our application credentials.